 This beloved Hawaiian monument showcases the 19th-century grandeur of a unique architectural style known as “American Florentine” and features a grand hall and piano, both built of koa wood.

 Guests can also visit the gorgeous Blue Room, which was used for small receptions and displays a striking portrait of King Louis Philipe, given to the palace as a gift from the French government.

-After a morning spent wandering the beautiful grounds of Iolani Palace, with a break for a leisurely lunch at a nearby cafe, guests can travel just a mile to the Honolulu Academy of Art.
-Founded in 1927, the Honolulu Museum of Art is Hawaii’s largest private presenter of visual arts programs, with an internationally recognized collection of more than 50,000 works spanning 5,000 years.
+After a morning spent wandering the beautiful grounds of Iolani Palace, with a break for a leisurely lunch at a nearby cafe, guests can travel just a mile to the Honolulu Museum of Art.
+Founded in 1927, the museum is Hawaii’s largest private presenter of visual arts programs, with an internationally recognized collection of more than 50,000 works spanning 5,000 years.

 The permanent collection boasts an incredible array of works, including Japanese Woodblock prints, Asian art, Medieval and Renaissance art, 17th and 18th century art, 19th and 20th century art, European and American Prints and Drawings, Hawaiian art, and an impressive textile collection.

 In addition to the museum’s extensive collections and exhibitions, the Honolulu Academy of Art also features films and concert programs, lectures, art classes and workshops, cementing its place as Honolulu’s cultural hub.